-SAMANTHA: question from the chat.
-So if dirty dancing is out, what is this generation's terrible movie that gets referenced,
+SAMANTHA: Question from the chat.
+If dirty dancing is out, what is this generation's terrible movie that gets referenced?

-SAMANTHA: I don't think it's movie.
-I think it's, I think it's a particular singer.
-Yeah.
-I feel like it's just, Ed Sheeran
+SAMANTHA: I don't think it's a movie.
+I think it's a particular singer.
+I feel like it's just Ed Sheeran.

-SAMANTHA: this generation is just Ed Sheeran, last generation dirty dancing.
+SAMANTHA: This generation is just Ed Sheeran.
+Last generation was dirty dancing.

 AMANDA: Yeah.
-Yeah.
-I mean, yes.
-Ed Sheeran all the way, all the way, and there's all, every, every wedding season has that one song that's just to death. you know, we're, it's.
-It is used.
-Sometimes it comes from a movie, sometimes it doesn't. but yeah, Ed Sheeran, he as, I don't know if he was intending to advertise to the wedding industry, but he sold a lot of records because of it.
+Ed Sheeran all the way.
+Every wedding season has that one song that's just done to death, you know.
+Sometimes it comes from a movie, sometimes it doesn't, but yeah, Ed Sheeran.
+I don't know if he was intending to advertise to the wedding industry, but he sold a lot of records because of it.